-Once again, there is some precedent for this sort of experiment in linguistics - the ? tic-tac-toe experiment, in which prosody is predicted based in part on what we might call a computed importance value: importance is assigned a priori to winning moves.
+Once again, there is some precedent for this sort of experiment in linguistics - the Watson et al. (2008) tic-tac-toe experiment, in which prosody is predicted based in part on what we might call a computed importance value: importance is assigned a priori to winning moves.
 But we are not aware of any attempts at predicting prosody based on speakers own judgments of an expression's economic value.